 Staying organized, especially when you move can seem very difficult.
 When we moved, everything was in complete disarray and it drove me crazy!
 Since we’ve moved to North Carolina, I can count on one finger a time when we’ve had nothing to do.
 With so much going on, it’s hard to know what to do and not to do; what’s important and what isn’t important.
 Now, don’t get me wrong, I know the important stuff should happen first, but I also suffer from I want to get everything done now.
 I thrive on crossing things off my to-do list.

-- Know your optimal time for performance.
+- Know your optimal performance time.
 I am a morning person when it comes to getting things done.
-After about 1pm or 2pm, I start to loose steam.
+After about 1 pm or 2 pm, I start to lose steam.
 Since I know this about myself, I do the tasks that are going to be the most strenuous, taxing, and time-consuming in the morning.